AndreAugusto11/docker-compose-example/README.md

 ## Notes

-Even though the server and the web app are running inside containers, and the same notwork, the requests are made from the host (in a browser) machine that cannot resolve the name of the containers.
-For this reason, in `webApp/src/App.js`, the path to the server needs to be localhost when running in locally in our machine.
-In case of a deployment, `localhost` needs to be substituted with a domain name or an ip address of the corresponding server using some kind of name resolution service.
+Even though the server and the web app are running inside containers, and the same network, the requests are made from the host (in a browser) machine that cannot resolve the name of the containers.
+For this reason, in `webApp/src/App.js`, the path to the server needs to be localhost when running locally in our machine.
+In the case of deployment, `localhost` needs to be substituted with a domain name or an IP address of the corresponding server using some kind of name resolution service.

 ## How to run